arduino/docs-content/content/hardware/04.pro/carriers/portenta-max-carrier/tutorials/user-manual/content.md

 ![X8 + Max Carrier sending a CAN message to Machine Control](assets/can-linux.png)

-Moreover, if your goal is to monitor and dump all received CAN frames, a slightly different procedure is to be followed.
-Having the container repository ready with its components, navigate to the _candump_ directory:
+Moreover, if your goal is to monitor and dump all received CAN frames, a slightly different procedure has to be followed.
+When the container repository is ready with its components, navigate to the _candump_ directory:

 ```bash
 cd pika-spark-containers/candump